taoyuan/hunt/docs/HuntGettingStartedGuide.md

 are you going to do with all these ones and zeros?
 This document should be able to help you decide just that.

-Unity is a unit test framework.
+Hunt is a unit test framework.
 The goal has been to keep it small and functional.
-The core Unity test framework is three files: a single C file and a couple header files.
+The core Hunt test framework is three files: a single C file and a couple header files.
 These team up to provide functions and macros to make testing easier.

-Unity was designed to be cross-platform.
+Hunt was designed to be cross-platform.
 It works hard to stick with C standards while still providing support for the many embedded C compilers that bend the rules.
-Unity has been used with many compilers, including GCC, IAR, Clang, Green Hills, Microchip, and MS Visual Studio.
+Hunt has been used with many compilers, including GCC, IAR, Clang, Green Hills, Microchip, and MS Visual Studio.
 It's not much work to get it to work with a new target.

 ### Overview of the Documents

-#### Unity Assertions reference
+#### Hunt Assertions reference

-This document will guide you through all the assertion options provided by Unity.
+This document will guide you through all the assertion options provided by Hunt.
 This is going to be your unit testing bread and butter.
-You'll spend more time with assertions than any other part of Unity.
+You'll spend more time with assertions than any other part of Hunt.

-#### Unity Assertions Cheat Sheet
+#### Hunt Assertions Cheat Sheet

 This document contains an abridged summary of the assertions described in the previous document.
-It's perfect for printing and referencing while you familiarize yourself with Unity's options.
+It's perfect for printing and referencing while you familiarize yourself with Hunt's options.

-#### Unity Configuration Guide
+#### Hunt Configuration Guide

-This document is the one to reference when you are going to use Unity with a new target or compiler.
+This document is the one to reference when you are going to use Hunt with a new target or compiler.
 It'll guide you through the configuration options and will help you customize your testing experience to meet your needs.

-#### Unity Helper Scripts
+#### Hunt Helper Scripts

 This document describes the helper scripts that are available for simplifying your testing workflow.
-It describes the collection of optional Ruby scripts included in the auto directory of your Unity installation.
-Neither Ruby nor these scripts are necessary for using Unity.
+It describes the collection of optional Ruby scripts included in the auto directory of your Hunt installation.
+Neither Ruby nor these scripts are necessary for using Hunt.
 They are provided as a convenience for those who wish to use them.

-#### Unity License
+#### Hunt License

 What's an open source project without a license file?
 This brief document describes the terms you're agreeing to when you use this software.
 Basically, we